 Follow the pretty Astoria River, stopping to admire beautiful wildflowers and mushrooms along the way.
 The final five minutes of the hike were the most scenic – with wonderful views of Mt Edith Cavell by the Cavell Lake outlet stream, just before the last 15 m climb up to the Astoria parking lot.

-Where to stay before the hike
+Where can you stay before the Tonquin Valley hike?

-How do you get to the trailheads?
+How do you get to the trailheads for the Tonquin Valley hike?

 To the Astoria Creek Trailhead